hannasage/zine/README.md

 To set up a new template, I use the new `zine template <name>` cli command.
 Names **must** follow be strictly alphabetical and extended names must be hyphenated.
 The template generator handles appending `template` to your desired template name.

 ```
-zine template awesome sauce ❌
 zine template awesomeSauce ❌
 zine template awesome-sauce ✅
 ```

-This generates `src/templates/AwesomeSauceTemplate.tsx`, and exports the setup from `src/templates/index.ts`.
-Inside the new template file, there is an empty rules array, a premade generator, and an empty template.
+This generates `/AwesomeSauceTemplate.tsx`, and exports the setup from `templates/index.ts`.
+Inside the new template file, there is an empty rules array, a pre-made generator, and an empty template.

 ---